-We summarize the quantum key distribution protocols based on continuous variables in Table~\ref{tab:protocols}, covering state generation, modulation, and measurement techniques, equivalent EB representations for security analysis, and the best-known security proofs.
-Similarly, we summarize the milestone realizations of the protocols in Table~\ref{tab:tests}, presenting the protocol types, security proofs, achieved key rates, system clock rates, and error correction efficiencies.
-The table illustrates advances in practical CV-QKD since its first experimental test in 2003, both in terms of achievable key rates and distances.
-The achieved key rates, normalized to the clock rates, are also plotted in Fig.~\ref{fig:KRplot} along with the fundamental PLOB bound (solid line), providing the secret-key capacity of the lossy channel, and the asymptotic key rates for GG02 in a perfect noiseless realization (dashed lines) and with finite post-processing efficiency, optimized modulation and the presence of small channel noise (dotted line).
-It is evident from the plot, that progress in the experimental techniques (particularly, high clock rates, providing large data ensembles, and high system stability and efficient data processing, resulting in lower excess noise levels) allows to strengthen the security assumptions (from asymptotic to composable finite-size security) without degrading the overall performance.
-However, there is still an evident gap between the practical performance of the protocols and the theoretical bounds, especially at strong channel loss levels, which requires experimental efforts toward even higher stability of the systems and efficient noise compensation methods as well as theoretical developments, particularly for the tight practical security of DM protocols.
-It is now clear, that the development of practical CV-QKD protocols will largely continue in the direction of discrete-modulation schemes, allowing for much higher repetition rates, while Gaussian-modulated protocols with remain the important benchmarks as well as testbeds for advanced tools.
-Yet, the choice of the best practical CV-QKD protocol remains an open question, especially as its performance strongly depends on the practical security proofs and post-processing techniques, which are being developed~\cite{Mario2018,Mountogiannakis2022}.
+We summarize the quantum key distribution protocols based on continuous variables in Table~\ref{tab:protocols}, which covers state generation, modulation, and measurement techniques; equivalent EB representations for security analysis; and the best-known security proofs.
+Similarly, we summarize the milestone realizations of the protocols in Table~\ref{tab:tests}, presenting the protocol types, security proofs, achieved key rates, system clock rates, and error-correction efficiencies.
+Table~\ref{tab:tests} illustrates advances in practical CV QKD since its first experimental test in 2003, in terms of both achievable key rates and distances.
+The achieved key rates, normalized to the clock rates, are plotted in Fig.~\ref{fig:KRplot} along with the fundamental PLOB bound (the solid line), providing the secret key capacity of the lossy channel and the asymptotic key rates for GG02 in a perfect noiseless realization (the dashed lines) and with finite postprocessing efficiency, optimized modulation, and the presence of small channel noise (the dotted line).
+It is evident from Fig.~\ref{fig:KRplot} that progress in the experimental techniques (particularly high clock rates providing large data ensembles and high system stability and efficient data processing resulting in lower excess noise levels) allows the security assumptions (from asymptotic to composable finite-size security) to be strengthened without the overall performance being degraded.
+However, there is still an evident gap between the practical performance of the protocols and the theoretical bounds, especially at strong channel loss levels, which requires experimental efforts toward even higher stability of the systems and efficient noise compensation methods, as well as theoretical developments, particularly for the tight practical security of discrete-modulation protocols.
+It is now clear that the development of practical continuous-variable quantum key distribution protocols will largely continue in the direction of discrete-modulation schemes, allowing for much higher repetition rates, while Gaussian-modulated protocols will remain important benchmarks as well as test beds for advanced tools.
+Yet, the choice of the best practical continuous-variable quantum key distribution protocol remains an open question, especially as its performance strongly depends on the practical security proofs and postprocessing techniques that are being developed~\cite{Mario2018,Mountogiannakis2022}.